VUmcCGP/wisecondor/README.md

 [Huijsdens-van Amsterdam et al (2018)](https://www.nature.com/articles/gim201832.epdf).
 Numerous adaptations to this algorithm have been made, yet the central principles remain.
-Changes include e.g. the inclusion of a gender prediction algorithm, gender handling prior to normalization (ultimately enabling X and Y predictions), between-sample z-scoring, inclusion of a weighted circular binary segmentation algorithm and improved codes for outputting tables and plots.
+Changes include e.g. the inclusion of a gender prediction algorithm, gender handling prior to normalization (ultimately enabling X and Y predictions), between-sample z-scoring, inclusion of a weighted circular binary segmentation algorithm and improved codes for obtaining tables and plots.

 # Interpretation results